 - Semi-utilized in Piers Anthony's Incarnations of Immortality series.
 The television in Purgatory don't actually talk to anyone, but they do have a news program which is specifically related to whoever watches it.

 - Played straight in a Photon tie-in novel, In Search of MOM.
 The Master Programmer is playing a "video" for the Photon Guardians, to let them know how she and the two super-computers for each side of the conflict, came to be while she tracks down what happened to M.O.M.
-There comes a point where the "recording" mentions the two super-computers and how she named them (Multiple Operations Matrix/Diverse Activites Database, or "M.O.M. and D.A.D.")
+There comes a point where the "recording" mentions the two super-computers and how she named them (Multiple Operations Matrix/Diverse Activities Database, or "M.O.M. and D.A.D.")
 Parcival mutters to himself about what stupid names they are.
 The Programmer on-screen looks right at him and asks "Do you think you could do better, four-eyes?"

 - Happens in Eli Stone.
 Granted, that was a message from God, and therefore perfectly reasonable.

-- In the I Love Lucy episode "Vitameatavegamin," Ricky returns home to find that Lucy is on TV, in a Phillip Morris commercial.
+- In the I Love Lucy episode "Lucy Does a TV Commercial", Ricky returns home to find that Lucy is on TV, in a Phillip Morris commercial.
 And she can apparently see and hear him.
 That's when he realizes that she's literally in the television — she tore out the guts of the TV and is now standing inside it.